entropyxyz/entropy-docs/docs/basics/quickstart.md

     ![](./images/quickstart-create-test-funds-discussion.png)

 1. In the **Title** field, enter the `address` you copied from the previous section.
-1. If you need more than 10,000 test funds, enter the amount of funds you need and a reason why into the **Description** box.
-Otherwise, leave it blank.
+1. Enter any text into the **Description** field; GitHub doesn't allow users to leave this field blank.
+If you need more than 10,000 test funds, enter the amount of funds you need and a reason why into this field.
 1. Click **Start discussion**.

 At this point, someone from Entropy will send you some test funds.
 This should happen within a couple of hours, but may be longer.
 Once they've sent the funds to the address you provided they'll let you know, and close the issue.